youssefwadie/video-duration/README.md

 usage: videos-duration [-d <depth>] [-h] [-p <starting-path>] [-t
        <file-types>] [-v]
-traverse the file system tree to calculate the total videos' duration -p,--path <starting-path>   starting path to traverse, default the
+traverse the file system tree to calculate the total videos' duration -p,--path <starting-path>   starting path to traverse. (defaults to the
-                             current path
+                             current path)
- -t,--types <file-types>     file types to be scanned, multiple values
+ -t,--types <file-types>     file types to be scanned, multiple values,
+                             whitespace separated. (default is mp4 and
+                             mkv)
-                             whitespace separated, default is mp4 and mkv -d,--depth <depth>          maximum depth in the traversal, default is the maximum possible depth -v,--verbose                print errors, default mode is quite -h,--help                   display this help and exit
+ -d,--depth <depth>          maximum depth in the traversal. (defaults to
+                             the maximum possible depth) -v,--verbose                print errors. (defaults to quite mode) -h,--help                   display this help and exit
 ```